meghanavish/things-demo-tests/README.md

 1. Created account in ThingsDemo.io
 2. Created a Device 'TemperatureMonitoring', for some tese cases I have used already existing Device like 'DemoDHT22 Demo Device'
-3. Created a 'TemperatureMonitoring' Dasboard.
+3. Created a 'TemperatureMonitoring' Dashboard.
 4. Added two Widgets
     a.
 Temperature
     b.
 Time Series chart